epoymadness/epoymadness/README.md

-# 🧙‍♂️ Dark Knight
+# 🧙‍♂️ night wizard

 **`Digital Creativity (Web Dev, Musics, Film)`**

 Hi, i am epoymadness and interested in full stack development, i am where art and technology aligns.
 I trust with design first then build later.

+I dove into CS50 on YouTube, and it truly gave me a rock-solid foundation in programming, sparking my passion for coding.

 ### 🧙‍♂️ Languages and Tools